 What’s the Difference Between EAP-TTLS/PAP vs. EAP-TLS?

 What is Extensible Authentication Protocol (EAP)?

-At its core, the Extensible Authentication Protocol (EAP) represents a framework designed to fortify the communication corridors between a client and server with a veil of encryption.
-Through this encrypted conduit, a series of trust verifications are enacted—spanning server certificates, intermediate certificates, to client validations—thereby establishing a robust chain of trust anchored by the Root CA and the CN (Common Name) of the server certificate.
+At its core, the Extensible Authentication Protocol (EAP) represents a framework designed to fortify the communication corridors between a client and server by creating an encryption tunnel for the communication to be encrypted.
+EAP requires a server with a certificate, and a client that trusts that certificate; usually clients validate that the server certificate was issued by a trusted Root CA and the CN (Common Name) of the server certificate matches what the client expects.
 This protocol serves as the cornerstone of modern wireless networking, offering a barrier against the multifaceted threats that besiege our organizations in today’s day and age.

-Imagine EAP as a secret tunnel where messages between your device and the network’s server play tag securely, thanks to some digital trust magic involving certificates.
-There are a few ways to set up this secure tag game, but EAP-TLS and EAP-TTLS/PAP are the main characters, so to speak, in the EAP world.
+Imagine EAP as the protocol framework devices use to authenticate to the network.
+In the zero-trust world, the most common methods are EAP-TLS and EAP-TTLS/PAP, since they both use a TLS tunnel where messages between your device and the network’s server can be exchanged securely, thanks to some digital trust magic involving certificates.
+There are a few ways to set up this secure communication and the authentication methods inside the EAP tunnel, but these two are the main characters, so to speak, in the EAP world.

+What’s the Difference Between EAP-TTLS/PAP vs. EAP-TLS?